Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 By default, *gpu-mon* will display a text based table in the current terminal window that updates every sleep duration, in seconds, as defined by *--sleep N* or 2 seconds by default.
-If you are using water cooling, you can use the *--no_fans* to remove fan functionality.
+If you are using water cooling, you can use the *--no_fans* to remove fan monitoring functionality.

 ```
 ┌─────────────┬────────────────┬────────────────┐